wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 Existing installers must not accidentally install variant wheels, as they require additional logic to determine whether a wheel is compatible with the user's system.
 This is achieved by adding a `-{variant label}` component to the end of the filename, effectively causing variant wheels to be rejected by common installer implementations.
-For backwards compatibility, a regular wheel can be published in addition to the variant wheels, which will be the only wheel supported by incompatible installers, and the least preferred wheel for variant-compatible installers.
+For backwards compatibility, a regular wheel can be published in addition to the variant wheels.
+It will be the only wheel supported by incompatible installers, and the least preferred wheel for variant-compatible installers.

 Aside from this explicit incompatibility, the specification makes minimal and non-intrusive changes to the binary